h2020-westlife-eu/westlife-docs/repository/README.md

 Tested on Vagrant (1.9.6) and VirtualBox (5.1.30)

 {% hint style='info' %}
+(Optionally) In order to integrate with West-Life SSO, you need  your sp-metadata,idp-metadata,sp_key and sp_cert files.
+These are newly generated for each installation.
+If you have it from previous installation, then put it next to the VagrantFile - these will be reused instead of generating new one

-* (Optionally) Edit the bootstrap.sh file and change values of variables
+Edit the bootstrap.sh file and change values of variables to your hostname and registered identification with West-Life SSO.

      SP_IDENTIFICATION=http://local.west-life.eu
      SP_ENDPOINT=http://localhost:8080/mellon

-* (Optionally) if you have your sp-metadata,idp-metadata,sp_key and sp_cert file from previous installation, put it next to the VagrantFile - these will be reused instead of generating new one
+{% endhint %}

 Execute following in your command line: